COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 Where we have a COVID-19 case in our workplace, we will limit transmission by:

-- Designating a COVID-19 Compliance Team that is responsible for establishing and helping provide directives to supervisors for all COVID-19 safety protocols which includes having one member of the team (District Nurse) serve as a liaison to the DPH.
+- Designating a COVID-19 Compliance Team that is responsible for establishing and helping provide directives to supervisors for all COVID-19 safety protocols which includes having one member of the team (District Nurse) serving as a liaison to the Department of Public Health (DPH).

-- Excluding employees with confirmed COVID-19 exposure from the workplace based on the most current officer health orders.
+- Excluding employees with confirmed COVID-19 exposure from the workplace based on the most current officer health orders and ensuring employees do not return to work until those requirements are completed.

 - Provide temporary, on-site isolation of the case if arrangements are needed for the person’s return to their home.

-- Providing employees at the time of exclusion benefits as required by the labor agreement or statue.
+- Providing employees at the time of exclusion or at their request information about benefits as required by the labor agreement or statue.

 Reporting, Recordkeeping, and Access